Substantive Change Policy

 SOUTHERN ASSOCIATION OF COLLEGES AND SCHOOLS COMMISSION ON COLLEGES (SACSCOC)

 SACSCOC accreditation extends to all programs and services of an institution wherever located and however delivered.
 SACSCOC does not accredit individual programs, locations, or portions of an institution.
-However, some new programs, locations, and other institutional changes are subject to notification and/or approval as defined in Substantive Change Policy and Procedures.
+However, new programs, locations, and other institutional changes are usually subject to notification or approval as defined in the SACSCOC Substantive Change Policy and Procedures.

 A substantive change is a significant modification or expansion of the nature and scope of an accredited institution.
-Substantive change includes high-impact, high-risk changes and changes that can impact the quality of educational programs and services.
+Substantive change includes high-impact, high-risk changes as well as changes that impact the quality of educational programs and services.
+In broad terms, SACSCOC has organized substantive changes into three categories: institutional changes, program changes, and off-campus instructional site/additional location changes.

 Non-Compliance

-If an institution is non-compliant with Substantive Change Policy and Procedures or Standard 14.2, its accreditation may be in jeopardy.
+If an institution is non-compliant with SACSCOC Substantive Change Policy and Procedures, its accreditation may be in jeopardy.
 An unreported substantive change may require a review of the institution’s substantive change policy and procedures document by the SACSCOC Board of Trustees.
 Non-compliance subjects the institution to monitoring, sanction, or removal from membership.
 Failure to secure approval, if required, of a substantive change involving programs or locations that qualify for Title IV federal funding may place the institution in jeopardy with the U.S. Department of Education, including reimbursement of funds received related to an unreported substantive change.

 Timing